texta-tk/texta/documentation/sphinx/source/workflow.rst

 Setting up datasets
 -------------------

-First off, we need a populated Elasticsearch index such as defined in TODOOOOOO.
+First off, we need a populated Elasticsearch index such as defined in :ref:`setting up example dataset <example-dataset>`.

 Once we have a dataset in Elasticsearch, we have to tell TEXTA that we are interested in accessing it.
 We can do that from the "Admin panel".